The Best Dive Watches For Luxury Watch Enthusiasts

 It’s a bulky dive watch that probably won’t hide under shirt cuffs so we recommend going casual with this timepiece with a tee or an oversized jumper.

-You can buy a Longines Ultra-Chron at retail for £3,400 at the time of writing.
+You can buy a Longines Ultra-Chron at retail for £3,750 as of February 2024

 Bell & Ross BR 03-92 Diver - Source - Bell & Ross